AndrewGuerrero/ng-caryll/content/effective_stl.md

 ...
 ```

-can be written be written using the algorithm `find_if`.
+The code above can be replaced using the algorithm `find_if`.

 ``` cpp
 vector<int>::iterator i = find_if(v.begin(), v.end(),